surya-moitra/automate-CRUD-from-search-CRM/README.md

 CRUD operation Classification/Identification with ML
 ****************************************************

--> built a ML model with state-of-the-art NLP algorithms
+-> built a ML model with state-of-the-art NLP algorithms.

 -> saved it.